valeriebaldinger/valeriebaldinger.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in Finance at NYU Stern School of Business.

 About
 ======
 I am a PhD student in Finance at NYU Stern School of Business.
 My research interests include asset pricing and behavioral economics.